Bio Print Multimedia

 Conversational Spanish, French, and Arabic.
 Some Serbo-Croat.

-Video editing with Final Cut Pro.
-Some HTML.
+Video and audio editing with Final Cut Pro.
+Familiar with WordPress, InDesign and some HTML.